 Fellows have protected weekly teaching time throughout the year, regardless of their clinical responsibilities.

-Every Friday morning from 7:30-8:30 am, there are Pain Medicine Grand Rounds.
-We have invited speakers presenting throughout the year.
+Every Monday morning from 7:15-8:00 am, there are Pain Medicine Grand Rounds.
+We have invited speakers who present throughout the year.

-In addition, every Friday morning from 8:30-9:30 am, fellows have weekly didactic sessions.
-A wide array of topics are covered such as Journal Club, Board Review and Business Management.
+In addition, every Thursday morning from 7:15-8:00 am, fellows have weekly didactic sessions.
+A wide array of topics are covered such as Board Review and Business Management.
 There is a lot to cover in one year and we try our best to give our fellows the full spectrum!

-Finally, every month there is a Friday morning Cadaver Session that provides fellows with hands-on practice of various techniques.
+Journal Club is held the first Friday of the month from 7:15-8 am, and on the third Friday of the month Cadaver Workshop from 7:30-10:00 am that provides fellows with hands-on practice of various techniques.
 During these sessions, the Pain Medicine faculty or invited guest speakers help to cover interventional techniques for different regions of the body.
+Journal Club and the Cadaver Workshop are hosted by the HSS faculty.

 Educational Allowance